logicly-au/pmhc-mds-user-documentation/doc/faqs/system/yes-phn.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each item is a column in the file/worksheet.
 The 'Field Name' should be used for
 the column headings.
-These values can be found at `File format <https://docs.pmhc-mds.com/en/v1/data-specification/xxxx>`_, or
+These values can be found at `Record formats <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/specifications.html#record-formats>`_, or
-listed on the provided example file at `Files or worksheets to upload <https://docs.pmhc-mds.com/en/v1/data-specification/xxxx>`_.
+listed on the provided example file at `Files or worksheets to upload <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/upload-specification.html#file-format>`_.
 If the Column [Name] doesn't match identically you will receive the error above.

 .. _yes-phn-upload_invalid_column_name_error: